da21510/avl.github.io/recruit/webdev.md

 1. [Back-End Developer]({{ site.baseurl }}/recruit/jd_backenddev.html)

 ## Exam Instructions
+> **IMPORTANT**
+> We highly, HIGHLY recommend you setup a live web server with a static web page (e.g. Django, Rails, Node.js) BEFORE your exam.
+> It will save you a lot of time during the exam.

 1. You will have **2 hours**.
 1. You will be given a list of web app features at the start of the exam.
 1. **Pick a few features.**